sunvc/NoLet/docs/en/scripts.md

 # Scripting

+> ⚠️ **Platform: `apple`**.
+Scripting relies on the app's built-in JavaScript runtime and on Apple notification service/content extensions, and is **supported on Apple (iOS) only**.
+HarmonyOS does not provide scripts, custom buttons, or similar capabilities.

-BravoPapa supports extending notification behavior with JavaScript scripts.
+Nolet supports extending notification behavior with JavaScript scripts.
 Scripts run in the app's built-in sandboxed JavaScript runtime and can use standard APIs such as `fetch`, `crypto`, `storage`, `setTimeout`, and `console`.
 There are four script types by purpose.

 When creating a script on the app's **Scripts** screen, choose its type: